Home

 Tobacco Use Education/Prevention

-Uniformed law enforcement officers teach D.A.R.E. one hour a week for 17 weeks.
-Lessons focus on providing accurate information about alcohol and drugs, teaching students decision-making skills, showing students how to resist peer pressure, and encouraging students to develop healthy interests and resist drug use.
+Municipal Law Enforcement Services: - General crime reporting - Animal control officer - Canine Program - Crime victim/witness support - Law enforcement records/files - Missing persons location assistance - Child safety seat inspections Prescription Take-Back Program: - Drop box located in the sheriff's office lobby - Do NOT bring thermometers, needles, or medical waste of any type D.A.R.E. - Drug Abuse Resistance Education: Uniformed law enforcement officers teach D.A.R.E. one hour a week for 17 weeks.
+Lessons focus on providing accurate information about alcohol and drugs, teaching students decision-making skills, showing students how to resist peer pressure and encouraging students to develop healthy interests and resist drug abuse.

 What's Here